florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 3. In the paper by Tilo Müller, he puts the `.dtors` address at the start of the vulnerable string and refers to that address by the eighth format string placeholder.
    He thus has seven format string placeholders in front helping him to control the number to write to the address with the `%n` format string placeholder (e.g. by controlling the length of the output by `%.mx` where `m` is the length to output).
    Because of different behaviour with modern compilers, this is not the case anymore: when putting the address in the front of the string, the first format string placeholder automatically accesses this address.
-   Thus, we can only control the number to write via `%n` by padding the string with junk between the address and the `%n` placeholder.
+   Thus, we can for example control the number to write via `%n` by padding the string with junk between the address and the `%n` placeholder.
-   This is a problem because the command line (here: bash 5.0.3) only accepts string of a certain length as parameter to a function.
+   This is a problem because the command line (here: bash 5.0.16) only accepts string of a certain length as parameter to a function.
    Because hex addresses transformed into decimal numbers are huge and our padding thus has to be extremely long, we cannot directly write the address we want with the help of `%n`.
-   When looking at the data in `.fini_array`, we see that the pointer located there points to an address starting with 0x0804.
+   When looking at the data in `.fini_array`, we see that the pointer located there points to an address starting with `0x0804`.
    The address located there thus is in the address space of our ELF executable.
    It is thus sufficient to overwrite only the lower two bytes of this pointer with the lower two bytes of the address of our array in the `.bss` section.
    This can be achieved by using `%hn` instead of `%n` as format string placeholder.
+   As an alternative, we could also specifically refer to the address as the first parameter on the stack by `%1$.hn` and pad with `%.mx` where `m` is the length to output before as originally intended.
 4. The `.fini_array` section is subject of RELRO (relocation read-only).
    Even though it is marked writable in the output of `readelf -S ret2dtors`, it is marked as read-only by the dynamic linker on program start.
    Thus, we only get a segmentation fault when trying to overwrite a pointer in this section like described above.
    The solution is to disable RELRO by passing the additional linker flag `-z norelro` when linking the executable.

-In conclusion, an exploit is possible (command `./ret2dtors "$(./shellcode)" "$(python3 -c "import sys; sys.stdout.buffer.write(b'\x68\xb1\x04\x08' + b'A' * 45724 + b'%hn')")"` where `shellcode` is a helper executable just outputting shellcode (see [shellcode.c](./ASLR%20Smack%20and%20Laugh%20reference%20-%20Tilo%20Mueller/shellcode.c))) but only with severe changes.
+In conclusion, an exploit is possible (commands `./ret2dtors "$(./shellcode)" "$(python3 -c "import sys; sys.stdout.buffer.write(b'\x68\xb1\x04\x08' + b'A' * 45724 + b'%hn')")"` or `./ret2dtors "$(./shellcode)" "$(python3 -c "import sys; sys.stdout.buffer.write(b'\x68\xb1\x04\x08 %.45722x %1$.hn')")"` where `shellcode` is a helper executable just outputting shellcode (see [shellcode.c](./ASLR%20Smack%20and%20Laugh%20reference%20-%20Tilo%20Mueller/shellcode.c))) but only with severe changes.
 Firstly, it is not possible to use the heap.
 We have to rely on an array in the `.bss` or `.data` section (c.f. [ret2bss](#ret2bss) and [ret2data](#ret2data)), i.e. a global array.
 Secondly, we have to link the executable with RELRO disabled.